+Sustainable investment

-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852 establishing a list of environmentally sustainable economic activities.
 That Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the i triis iiriariciat product nave a su stainable investment objective? × Yes • No It made sustainable investments with an environmental objective: 99.4% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promoted Environmental/Social (E/S) characteristics and while it did not have as its objective a sustainable investment, it had a proportion of% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It made sustainable investments with a social objective:% It promoted E/S characteristics, but did not make any sustainable investments
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

+Did this financial product have a sustainable investment objective? •• 🗙 Yes • No It made sustainable investme with an environmental object 99.5% in economic activities that qualify as environmental sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainat under the EU Taxonomy ive: characteristics and while it did not have as its objective a sustainable investment, it had a proportion of% of sustainable investments at with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy able with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy It made sustainable investments with a social objective:% It promoted E/S characteristics, but did not make any sustainable investments